PeakIndicators/Getting-Started-On-Azure-ML/Documents/Work-With-Data-in-Azure-ML-Datasets.md

 There are two types of datasets, FileDataset and TabularDataset.
 [FileDatasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets#filedataset) create references to single or multiple files or public URLs.
 Whereas, [TabularDatasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets#tabulardataset) represent your data in a tabular format.

-The following steps and animation show how to create a dataset in [Azure Machine Learning studio](https://ml.azure.com/).
+The following steps and animation show how to create a dataset in Azure Machine Learning studio.

 ![](https://docs.microsoft.com/en-us/azure/machine-learning/media/how-to-connect-data-ui/create-dataset-ui.gif)

-To create a dataset in the studio:

 1. Sign in to the [Azure Machine Learning studio](https://ml.azure.com/).